 Within the setting the artworld is giving this status of candidate for appreciation.
-But who has the status to be a candidate for appreciation?"
+But who

-Dickie admits that the notion of conferring status within the framework of the artworld is "excessively vague":
+Dickie admits that the notion of conferring status within the framework of the artworld is

+"excessively vague":

 Certainly this notion is not as clear-cut as is the conferring of status within the legal system...The counterparts in the artworld to specified procedures and lines of authority are nowhere codified, and the artworld carries on its business at the level of customary practice.
 Still there is a practice and this defines a social institution. a social institution need not have a formally established constitution,...in order to exist and have the capacity to confer status....